01Landing

 maintained plainly.

 The current codebase carries explicit mapping tables for older Minecraft targets.
-Updating support means editing and validating those tables before making compatibility claims.
+Updating support means validating those tables before making compatibility claims.

 • 1.7.10